-Could You Limit Thanksgiving to 1/4 Cup of Food?
+Could You Limit Your Thanksgiving Dinner to a Quarter Cup of Food?

-Can you imagine a Thanksgiving where you were only allowed to eat a ¼ cup of food?
-That’s the reality for the growing number of Americans who’ve had weight loss surgery -- over 200,000 in 2010 alone.
-Not only are these patients limited in the amount of good they can consume, but they’re told to stay away from starches like mashed potatoes and stuffing.
+Can you imagine a Thanksgiving where you were only allowed to eat a quarter cup of food?
+That’s the reality for the growing number of Americans who have had weight loss surgery.
+Not only are these patients limited in the amount of good they can consume, but they’re also told to stay away from starches such as mashed potatoes and stuffing.
 (Now that's just cruel.)

-We compared how much food a typical person eats on Thanksgiving (and this plate belongs to one of our tiniest employees!) and compared it to the amount a post-weight loss surgery patient could consume at one time.
-Pretty drastic!
+RealSelf compared how much food a typical person eats on Thanksgiving (note that this plate belongs to one of our tiniest employees!), and compared it to the amount a post-weight loss surgery patient could consume at one time.
+Talk about a drastic difference!

-We made one mistake in the serving though -- the starches!
+We made one mistake in the serving though — the starches!
 Bariatric surgeon Dr. David Buchin says “75% of your meal should be a protein, the other 25% of your meal should be a fruit or a vegetable.
-Starches such as pasta rice or bread should be limited, and carbonated beverages are off-limits.”
+Starches such as pasta, rice, and bread should be limited, and carbonated beverages are off-limits.”

 So how do post-op patients deal with Turkey Day?

-“My plan is to nibble, little bites of whatever I want, except anything like bread or rice,” says Annie, who is facing her first Thanksgiving post-op.
+“My plan is to nibble, little bites of whatever I want, except anything like rice or bread,” said Annie, another RealSelfer who was facing her first post-op Thanksgiving in 2011.
 “Why not?
-It's always gonna be part of my life and I'm certainly not gonna show up with a bottle of water and a protein bar.
-A little turkey, gravy, mashed potatoes and pie will not make or break my entire diet.”
+Thanksgiving is always going to be a part of my life and I'm certainly not going to show up with a bottle of water and a protein bar.
+A little turkey, gravy, mashed potatoes, and pie will not make or break my entire diet.”

-Do you have waistline worries on Thanksgiving, or is it a day where calories don’t count?
+Do you have waistline worries on Thanksgiving, or is this a day when calories don’t count?